-Whilst plenty are fantasising about diving headfirst into a sweaty, crowded dance floor and hugging their pals with wild abandonment, others are feeling more apprehensive at the thought of readjusting to life after lockdown (as well as – quite fairly – not wanting to put all their eggs in a Boris-shaped basket...).
+Whilst some are fantasising about diving headfirst into a sweaty, crowded dance floor and hugging their pals with wild abandonment, others are feeling more apprehensive at the thought of readjusting to life after lockdown (as well as – quite fairly – not wanting to put all their eggs in a Boris-shaped basket, especially as Covid cases are continuing to rise).
+There are also people who cannot receive the vaccine, or who are immunocompromised and still at risk of falling severely unwell if they catch coronavirus, and it's important to keep those folk in mind, too.

-If you're in the latter camp, firstly, just know that you aren't alone and secondly, there are steps you can take to make this transitional process feel less daunting, says psychologist Nadia Svirydzenka, who is also a lecturer at the De Montfort University in Leicester.
+If you're feeling anxious about the unlocking, please know that firstly, you aren't alone and secondly, there are steps you can take to make this transitional process feel less daunting, says psychologist Nadia Svirydzenka, who is also a lecturer at the De Montfort University in Leicester.

-Is it normal to feel worried about lockdown ending and 'normal' life returning?
+Is it normal to feel worried about Covid rules ending and 'normal' life returning?

 "Going back to ‘new’ old routines will feel unusual and can even make us fearful, anxious, frustrated, angry or nervous," Dr Svirydzenka explains.
 "Especially as we've moved so far from what 'normal' was for us before COVID."

-Dr Svirydzenka says that when those patterns are challenged with the ease of restrictions and re-opening of work and social spaces, it can be tough.
+Dr Svirydzenka says that when those patterns are challenged by the easing of restrictions and re-opening of work and social spaces, it can be tough.
 "It will definitely take time to adjust (much like it took us time to adjust to living in lockdown).
 So, no matter how exciting and hopeful, changes and new opportunities can always give us a sense of apprehension."

 She adds that the glorified visions of everything instantly snapping back to how it was in 2019 may not be all that realistic either, and it's something to be mindful of, "Expecting that it will all go back to the exact same way it was before COVID is setting unrealistic expectations and will only lead to further feelings of disappointment, frustration, and even anger."